hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ### Why should you use it in your .NET projects

+There are many code analysis libraries for .NET, but they do not focused on how we should use data structures such as an `List<T>`.
+Using a framework like .NET makes it easier for software developers to create an impact on their business and solve problems for their customers.
+The problem is that even though you can use a list everywhere just because you're used to its APIs doesn't mean you should.
+Each data structure serves a different purpose and knowing when to use within an algorithm makes the difference between something that is slow between something that is fast.

+The purpose of the library is to empower the software developers using __.NET is a fantastic platform for application development__ and leveraging best practices can make the difference between a slow and fast application.

 ### Goals

 The goal of this library is to analyze the code and pinpoint both quality and performance pitfalls concerning the usage of types found in System.Collections such `IEnumerable<T>` or extensions methods found in System.Linq.
 This tool is here to help developers make better performance decisions through a set of micro-optimizations.

 ### Analyzers in action

+TODO: Missing gif or image of an analyzer in action.

 The tool will not try to rewrite your LINQ expressions, but it’ll be able of